-Business View Magazine interviews David Pijuan, Managing Director of Sofos Jamaica, as part of our focus on renewable energy solutions in the Caribbean.
+Business View Caribbean interviews David Pijuan, Managing Director of Sofos Jamaica, as part of our focus on renewable energy solutions in the Caribbean.

 David Pijuan, Managing Director of Sofos Jamaica, a branch of the Spanish solar company, Sofos Energía, believes that an energy revolution is on its way – especially in the Caribbean.
 “The way countries use energy, today, is going to change,” he maintains.
 “In order to compete with the other islands that have cheaper energy, they will need to have reliable ways to produce electricity.
 And renewable energy is a cheaper way to produce it.”